ankushKun/class-compass-cu/README.md

 Any questions regarding development or build process are welcome on Github, or you can reach out to us at [@darkweebletapps](https://www.instagram.com/darkweebletapps/) on Instagram, or mail us at [darkweeblet@gmail.com](mailto:darkweeblet@gmail.com)

+Checkout [TODO](./TODO.md) for a list of things that need to be done.

 ## License

-This project is licensed under the GNU GPU Liscence as of October 3, 2023 - see the [LICENSE](/LICENSE) file for details.
+This project is licensed under the CC Attribution 4.0 license as of October 3, 2023 - see the [LICENSE](/LICENSE) file for details.